Ehlfons/PodProse/README.md

 ## 📝 Additional Notes

 For more detailed information about PodProse and its features, please refer to the README.md file located at the root of the repository.
-Our Discord server is also a great place for help and discussions with other developers and content creators
+Our Discord server is also a great place for help and discussions with other developers and content creators.